8KOHAN/IT-STEP/.NET and C#/Delegates and Events/README.md

 # Delegates & Events

-A small collection of educational C# console projects designed to practice **delegates, events, and basic data processing**.
+A small collection of educational C# console projects designed to practice **delegates and events**.

 ---